quartz-technology/daggerverse/cypress/README.md

 ## Usage

-:bulb: You can provide a Node project with a `build` command that output source on dist and the module will figure out a way to build and launch it.
+:bulb: You can provide a Node project with a `build` command that outputs the source on dist and the module will figure out a way to build and launch it.

 ### Run Cypress test on your project